Marijuana Warehouse Employee Gets 14 Years in Prison for Planning Heist with Corrupt L.A. Sheriff’s Deputy

 During his trial last year, Kim was found guilty of conspiracy to distribute marijuana, possession with intent to distribute marijuana, conspiracy against rights, deprivation of rights under color of law and brandishing a firearm in furtherance of a drug trafficking crime.
 A judge also ordered him to pay a $500,000 fine.

-Antrim, who was assigned to the Sheriff Department’s Temple City station at the time of the robbery, was arrested in November 2018 and he pleaded guilty to multiple felonies.
+Antrim, who was assigned to the Sheriff Department’s Temple City Station at the time of the robbery, was arrested in November 2018 and he pleaded guilty to multiple felonies.
 He also testified about how he devised and executed the robbery with Kim’s help, the U.S. Attorney’s Office said.

 Antrim’s sentencing hearing is scheduled for April 13.